-- 1. Add: Electric vehicle infrastructure to support fleet conversion; - 2.
-Add: Building electrification and customer decarbonization programs that will result in GHG emissions reductions; - 3.
-Add: Decarbonization and energy efficiency projects at City facilities or infrastructure that will result in GHG emissions reductions; - 4.
+- 1. Add: Electric vehicle infrastructure to support a City fleet conversion; - 2.
+Add: Building electrification and customer decarbonization programs that will result in GHG emissions reductions: - 3.
+Add: Energy efficiency and decarbonization projects at City facilities or infrastructure that will result in GHG emissions reductions; - 4.
 Remove: Two activities for energy efficiency auditing or recommendation reports that do not result in direct GHG emissions reductions; and - 5.
 Remove: The establishment of the community carbon tracking system because it does not result in direct GHG emissions reductions as required by the regulation.